zng-ui/zng/crates/cargo-zng/README.md

      | # only Fluent files
      | **/*.ftl
      | # except test locales
-     | *[!pseudo]*
+     | !:**/pseudo*

   Copies all '.ftl' not in a *pseudo* path to:
     target/l10n/

-  Paths are relative to the Cargo workspace root.
-The matches files and dirs are all copied to the glob file equivalent position in target.

-  The first path pattern is required and defines the dir structure(s) that will be copied, an initial pattern with '**' flattens the matches.
+  The first path pattern is required and defines the entries that will be copied, an initial pattern with '**' flattens the matches.

-  The subsequent patterns are optional and filter the previous match.
+  The path is relative to the Cargo workspace root.

+  The subsequent patterns are optional and filter each file or dir selected by the first pattern.
+The paths are relative to each match, if it is a file the filters apply to the file name only, if it is a dir the filters apply to the dir and descendants.

+  The glob pattern syntax is:

+      ? — matches any single character.
+      * — matches any (possibly empty) sequence of characters.
+     ** — matches the current directory and arbitrary subdirectories.
+    [c] — matches any character inside the brackets.
+  [a-z] — matches any characters in the Unicode sequence.
+   [!b] — negates the brackets match.

+  And in filter patterns only:

+  !:pattern — negates the entire pattern.

-.zr-warn @ cargo-zng
+.zr-warn @ target/debug/cargo-zng.exe
   Print a warning message

-.zr-fail @ cargo-zng
+.zr-fail @ target/debug/cargo-zng.exe
   Print an error message and fail the build

-.zr-sh @ cargo-zng
+.zr-sh @ target/debug/cargo-zng.exe
   Run a bash script

   Script is configured using environment variables (like other tools):